harenber/ptc-go/README.md

-# ptc-go - driver for SCS PACTOR modems for the Pat Winlink-client
+# ptc-go - SCS PACTOR modems driver for the Pat Winlink-client

 ## What is this?